mozilla-l10n/documentation/products/appstores/new_release_android.md

 $ cd ~/mozilla/repositories/appstores/
 $ git branch beta48
 $ git checkout beta48
-$ atom en-US/fx_android/whatsnew/android_48_beta.lang
+$ atom en-US/fx_android/whatsnew/android_48.lang
 ```

-This is the content of the new file (strings are communicated by mobile marketing).
+This is the content of the new file (strings are communicated by Release Driver, about a week before the release date).

 ```
 ## NOTE: These strings are displayed on Google Play in the What’s new section for Firefox 48 beta